sgoldenlab/simba/docs/tutorial.md

 6. `Type of Tracking` allows the user to choose multi-animal tracking or the classic tracking.

-7. `Animal Settings` is the number of animals and body parts that that the pose estimation tracking data contains.
+7. Use the `Animal Settings` dropdown to specify the number of animals and body parts that that the pose estimation tracking data contains.
 Select your pose-estimation body-part configuration from the appropriate drop-down menu.
 If you can't see your species and/or body-part configuration, please create your own *User defined body-part* configuration*.
-Click [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/Pose_config.md) for documentation for how to do so.
+Click [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/Pose_config.md) for documentation on how to create user-defined body-part configurations.

-8. Click on `Generate Project Config` to generate your project.
+8. Click on `Generate Project Config` to create your project.
 The project folder will be located in the specified `Project Path`.

 ### Step 2: Import videos into project folder
-In this step, you can choose to import either one or multiple videos.
+Next, you can choose to import either one or multiple videos.
 The imported videos are used for visualizing predictions and standardizing distances across videos by calculating metric distances from pixel distances.

 ![](/images/Import_videos.PNG "Import_videos")